 If you’re just moving into an existing or new residence, ask the previous owner or neighbors with similar homes for their inputs.
 Make sure to capture a range, not just a single number or average.

 We review all of the Fixed Rate plans daily, but we only do calculations for those with potential to be the lowest cost for a customer.
-If a plan’s EFL doesn’t claim 8.6 ¢/kWh or better at 500, 1000, or 2000 kWh, then it’s unlikely to be anyone’s cheapest option, so we don’t list it.
+If a plan’s EFL doesn’t claim 9.0 ¢/kWh or better at 500, 1000, or 2000 kWh, then it’s unlikely to be anyone’s cheapest option, so we don’t model it.
 We also ignore Time of Use plans, Indexed plans, Variable plans, and plans with contract terms shorter than 3 months.
 See the ‘PTP Scope’ tab on the spreadsheet for complete coverage details and rationale.
 Lastly, we currently only support the Centerpoint (Houston) and Oncor (DFW) TDU areas due to limited resources.